The Crossing (2014 film): Plot

-During the Chinese Revolution in 1949, three couples flee from China to the island of Taiwan.
+During the Chinese Communist Revolution in 1949, three couples fled from China to the island of Taiwan.
 The captain of their ship gets drunk, causing their vessel to collide with another ship.
-It starts rocking the bottom slowly.
-All the passengers are trying to survive.
-Zekun, uses his medical knowledge to help the injured.
-Yu Zhen, telling she used to be a nurse, helps Zekun.
-Some selfish men try to steal the life buoys even from the children.
-One of them stabs Zekun, who slowly dies, having the vision of his Japanese girlfriend that had taken her own life over grief earlier.
-He dies happily, rocking bottom.
+The ship took a sudden sinking within minutes, which caused a frantic scene until it sank completely.
+Zekun, having survived the initial sinking now uses his medical knowledge to help the injured ones afloat as the surviving fews are now fighting from the little furniture left from the now sunken ship.
+Yu Zhen, stating that she used to be a nurse, helps Zekun.
+Some selfish men try to steal the lifebuoys, even from the children.
+One of them stabs Zekun, who slowly dies, having a vision of his Japanese girlfriend who had taken her own life over grief earlier.
+He dies happily, rocking with the bottom.
 Yu Zhen is reunited with the injured Tong Daqing, and he loses the notebook that Lei Yifang had given him in the previous movie.
-Yu Zhen finds it, they reunite.
-They're holding onto a piece of the ship and the sunrise comes.
-There are 34 survivors.
-An American ship saves them.
-4 months pass.
-Zhou Yunfen has given birth to Lei Yifang's son, but she doesn't know what happened to her husband.
-Tong Daqing arrives at her house to tell her the bad news.
-He also tells her that he could bring Lei Yifang's diary thanks to Yu Zhen.
-Zhou Yunfen not only thanks Tong Daqing but also Yu Zhen.
+Yu Zhen found it, and he reunited with the child and Yu Zhen.
+They eventually hold on to a piece of the ship until the sunrise comes when an Australian warship HMAS saves them along with some additional 31 survivors.
+4 months passed, Zhou Yunfen gave birth to Lei Yifang's son but she doesn't know what has happened to her husband.
+Tong Daqing arrives at her house to tell her the bad news whilst telling her that he could bring Lei Yifang's diary thanks to Yu Zhen.
+Zhou Yunfen not only thanks Tong Daqing, but also Yu Zhen.